paddytobias/paddytobias.github.io/index.md

 **Unit Coordinator, Lecturer and Tutor (*casual contract*, 2011-2015), UNE**

-I have held various short-term academic contracts in Sociology, Political Science and International Relations, Peace anf Conflict Studies and Education, teaching face-to-face and online (Moodle).
+I have held various short-term academic contracts in Sociology, Political Science and International Relations, Peace and Conflict Studies and Education, teaching face-to-face and online (Moodle).

 **Research Fellow (2014), Institute of Conflict Transformation and Social Justice, Queen's University (Belfast)**